-"I died and then I was born again.
-If I survive, I’ll be able to face anything and anyone in the cosmic scheme.
-I can become its part.”
+"I died and was reborn.
+If I survive this, I can face anything and anyone in the cosmic scheme.
+I can become a part of it."

-"How much sorrow is there in the cosmos?
+"How much sadness is in the universe?
 My cancer is nothing.
-Life doesn’t end with death.
-That which was, will be again.
+Life does not end with the end of life.
+What has been will be again.
 Forever."

-“It seems that with time I'm more relaxed and hopeful.
-I’m calmer and composed.
-My family has become even more important to me now.
-Money, politics, material gains or alcohol seem less significant to me."
+“It seems that as time goes on, I'm more relaxed and hopeful, calmer and more balanced.
+Family has become even more important to me now.
+Money, politics, material gains, or alcohol seem less important to me."

-"All life I've been suppressing my trauma - my dad died on the way to the celebration of my birth.
-Then, when my son was born, there was a suspicion that I had a serious illness, and with that, the fear that he may never meet his dad came.
-I developed an anxiety depressive disorder.
-For years, I was using antidepressants, I went to therapy but with no significant improvement.
-I lost my job, my wife left me, and my mental state was just getting worse.
+"All my life I've been repressing a huge trauma - my dad died on the way to my birthday party.
+After my son was born, there was a suspicion that I had a serious illness, and with it the fear that my son wouldn't know his dad either.
+I developed anxiety-depressive disorder.
+For years I took antidepressants, went to therapy, but without significant improvement; I lost my job, my wife left me, and my mental state was only getting worse."

 Alis, a participant of an American research, was suffering from emotional fluctuations and a compulsive approach to food after a successful treatment of an oncological illness.
 After a psilocybin-assisted psychotherapy, she noted that she gained self-confidence to commit to goals of losing weight.
 She eventually lost 12 kilograms and she attributed the results to the psilocybin treatment.

-"I have the feeling that I’ve been cleaned from a whole lot of crap.
-The things that made me feel like my world had been turned off and they made me just silently stare at the ground and watch how time runs out.
-There is a life happening, and so many things are happening with it – just watching how that tree over there moves in the wind, watching people on the street and in cars passing by!
-I feel grateful that I’m alive...
-It's always there.
-We just don't notice it but I’m trying to notice it and not forget.
-I hear it all the time.
-It's like awakening in a way, finding out how life really is, that it’s really like this.
+"I feel like a whole bunch of crap has poured out of my face.
+The stuff that made me feel like my world was shutting down and forced me to look at the ground and silently watch the numbers tick by on the clock.
+That’s life happening there and so many things, just watching that tree blow in the wind over there, seeing the people on the street and all the different people in the vehicles driving by!
+It makes me feel good to be alive...
+It's always there; we just don't notice it and I I try to notice it and not forget that I see it anytime.
+I hear it anytime.
+It's like an awakening in the deepest way that life really is, it really is like this.
 We just don't notice it."

-(Patient who has participated in a study of psilocybin-assisted psychotherapy in the USA, published results from 2017)
+- A patient who has participated in a study of psilocybin-assisted psychotherapy in the USA, published results from 2017, more here)